united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/reference/microservices/grafana-proxy.md

     The technical documentation of the grafana-proxy microservice, which proxies request from Grafana to the backend services.
 weight: 0
-aliases:
-  - /docs/architecture/microservices/community/grafana-proxy/
 ---

 <!-- overview -->

-{{% notice warning %}}
-This microservice is still in development and is not considered stable for production use
-{{% /notice %}}

-## {{% heading "howitworks" %}}

-The grafana-proxy microservice serves an HTTP REST endpoint located at `/api/v1/{service}/{data}`.
-The `service` parameter specifies the backend service to which the request should be proxied, like factoryinput or factoryinsight.
-The `data` parameter specifies the API endpoint to forward to the backend service.
-The body of the HTTP request is used as the payload for the proxied request.

 <!-- body -->